johnwcowan/pdp8x/arch.md

 ## Skip instructions

-If OP is 0x7 and the 0x0800 bit of IR is 1 but the 0x0001 bit of IR is 0, then S is set depending on various bits of IR, AC, and L.
+If OP is 0x7 and the 0x0800 bit of IW is 1 but the 0x0001 bit of IW is 0, then S is set depending on various bits of IW, AC, and L.
-The bits of IR are examined in the order given below.
+The bits of IW are examined in the order given below.
 Note that *all* applicable actions are taken, not just the first one.

- * If the 0x0200 bit of IR is 1, then set AC to 0.
+ * If the 0x0200 bit of IW is 1, then set AC to 0.
    There is no assembler mnemonic.

- * If the 0x0100 bit of IR = 1 and the sign (0x80000000) bit of AC = 1,
+ * If the 0x0100 bit of IW = 1 and the sign (0x80000000) bit of AC = 1,
    (that is, AC is negative), then set S to 1.
    The assembler mnemonic is SMA (skip if minus AC).

- * If the 0x0040 bit of IR = 1 and AC = 0, then set S to 1.
+ * If the 0x0040 bit of IW = 1 and AC = 0, then set S to 1.
     The assembler mnemonic is SZA (skip if zero AC).

- * If the 0x0020 bit of IR = 1 and L = 1, then set S to 1.
+ * If the 0x0020 bit of IW = 1 and L = 1, then set S to 1.
    The assembler mnemonic is SNL (skip if non-zero L).

- * If the 0x0010 bit of IR = 1, then set S to 1 - S.
+ * If the 0x0010 bit of IW = 1, then set S to 1 - S.
    The assembler mnemonics for the previous three instructions when combined with this bit are SPA (skip if positive-or-zero AC), SNA (skip if non-zero AC), and SZL (skip if zero L) respectively.

- * If the 0x0002 bit of IR = 1, then halt the PDP-8/X processor.
+ * If the 0x0002 bit of IW = 1, then halt the PDP-8/X processor.
    When the processor is restarted externally, all registers (user-visible and not) and all of memory are unchanged.
    The assembler mnemonic is HLT.